mathiaspellegrin/rodin-project-unamur/README.md

 # Formal Verification of Single-Track Tram Systems

 ## Description
-TrainSafe is a formal modeling project that uses Event-B and the Rodin platform to develop and verify a safety-critical control system for trams on single-track networks.
+This project is a formal modeling project that uses Event-B and the Rodin platform to develop and verify a safety-critical control system for trams on single-track networks.
 The model employs stepwise refinement to progressively build a provably correct system for traffic management, collision avoidance, and passenger information.

 ## Development Approach
 1. **Initial model**